ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 ### ContractError Types

-- **IdnClientError**: Wraps errors from XCM operations and IDN Network communication
+- **IdnClientError**: Wraps errors from XCM operations and IDN communication
 - **NoActiveSubscription**: Indicates operations attempted without an active subscription
 - **Unauthorized**: Caller lacks permission for the requested operation
 - **SubscriptionAlreadyExists**: Attempted to create a subscription when one already exists